 - Wood glue

 To make your own bug hotel fence art, first things first: head out and collect materials.
 Look for materials from your garden or surrounding neighborhood and you will have an original piece that is truly art imitating life.

 Choose straight branches with interesting lichen and mosses on them.
 Find some large branches that can be cut into slices.
 Look for wood that has interesting marks, insect holes, and other tracks that will add a little bit of character to the art piece.

 To assemble this artwork you’ll first need a frame that is weatherproof and can last outside throughout the seasons.

 *The frame I used for this project was custom made out of reclaimed barn wood.
-I’m working on creating a PDF for how to build the frame and will post it here when it is completed.
-In the meantime, you can purchase a wood frame and use wood glue and nails to attach a frame backing cut from a piece of plywood.
+You can purchase a wood frame and use wood glue and nails to attach a frame backing cut from a piece of plywood.

 After you have built the frame, now you can get creative in designing the art!